snoyberg/yesoddocs/book/templates.markdown

 This is also the reason why Yesod does not export these functions by default.
 The Yesod scaffolding tool creates a Settings.hs file which exports these functions, in a slightly modified form, and chooses whether to use the debug or regular version based upon build flags.
 Long story short: it automatically uses the debug version during development and non-debug version during production.

 Excepting very short templates, this is probably how you'll write most of your templates in Yesod.
 The typical file structure is to create hamlet, cassius and julius folders and place the respective templates in each.
-Each templates has a filename extension matching the template language.
+Each template has a filename extension matching the template language.
 In other words, you'd typically have:

-    # In hamlet/homepage.hamlet
+    # hamlet/homepage.hamlet
     %h1 Hello World!

-    # In cassius/homepage.cassius
+    # cassius/homepage.cassius
     h1
         color: green

-    # In julius/homepage.julius
+    # julius/homepage.julius
     alert("Don't you hate it when you get an alert when you open a page?");

-    # In your settings file, something like the following
+    # Settings.hs, paraphrasing
     import qualified Text.Hamlet
     import qualified Text.Cassius
     import qualified Text.Julius